pmlmodelling/ersem/docs/source/tutorials/nemo1d.rst

         make -j4
         cd $old                         # return to the original directory

 After that, you need to compile NEMO.
-C1D_PAPA_FABM configuration has been added to the NEMO4.0-FABM to support this, or you can create your own.
+You can refer to the C1D_PAPA_FABM_ERSEM configuration that has been added to the NEMO4.0-FABM.
 The critical point is to provide the necessary compilation keys in cpp_X.fcm file, i.e. key_c1d for compilation in 1D, and key_fabm for FABM support:

   .. code-block:: bash